Misaka13514/Esonhugh.github.io/_posts/2020-09-20-DC1-walkthrough-learnning-notes.md

 /user (Status: 200)
 ```

+## cms_scan

+### wp_scan

+after scanning the dir,to the cms:drupal itself i want know more.

-now i got a mistake that the cms scanner WP-scan is built-in kali.
+but now i got a mistake that the cms scanner WP-scan is built-in kali.
 so i use the wp-scan in this step.

 ```